Roasted Bok Choy makes a delicious side dish for many meals. Pick some up at the Farmer’s Market and give this easy recipe a try.

 If you like easy vegetable side dish recipes, here are some of my family’s other favorites:

 - ½ teaspoon sea salt

 - 1 Lemon - sliced into rounds to use as a garnish

 - Salad spinner

-- Dry it on a large towel or salad spinner, making sure to get it completely dry.
+- Preheat oven to 450° F. Wash the bok choy in a sink of water, then dry it on a large towel or in a salad spinner, making sure it’s completely dry.